maxludden/supergene-v2/books/book07/md/chapter-2341.md

 The progress of The Story of Genes had previously been so slow, but now, it was welling up at mind-boggling speed.
 It kept breaking through, heading to the furthest point of a Duke.

-“If this is related to The Story of Genes, what the f*ck is happening?”
+“If this is related to The Story of Genes, what the fuck is happening?”
 Han Sen was as shocked as he was happy.

 He was pleased that The Story of Genes was reaching Duke class, even if he was uncertain how it was progressing so quickly.
 It was all happening inside his body, and ordinary folk wouldn’t be able to see that.
 But there were too many elites in the Extreme King.
 He couldn’t be certain that no one else would witness the changes occurring in his body.